 Before You Start Weaving in Ends

-Make sure that you leave between 4 and 6 inches/10-15 cm of yarn wherever you will need to weave in ends.
+Make sure that you leave between four and six inches (10 to 15 cm) of yarn wherever you will need to weave in ends.
 You can just eyeball this; it doesn't have to be perfect.
-You'll need a few inches, though, if you want to use a tapestry or yarn needle to weave in your ends, which is the easiest way to do it.
+You'll want to use a tapestry or yarn needle to weave in your ends.

 If possible, plan where your ends will go for ease of weaving and comfort in the finished garment.
 Start a new ball of yarn at the edge of the work whenever possible.
 Try to avoid placing a thread that needs to be woven in a conspicuous or uncomfortable place, such as the bottom of the foot of a sock or the middle back of a shawl.